 Data and analytics are important – vital, even.
 However, it’s important that the marketing department isn’t, for instance, creating content that’s so stuffed full of keywords that no one wants to read it, or that headlines are trimmed down to the point of obscurity simply because some headline analyser tool insists that the most clickable ones are six words or fewer.

 The sense-checker, therefore, will be responsible for ensuring that all headlines, images, written content, and editorial calendars are created via meaningful testing and optimisation, and that all campaigns are designed primarily to engage the end user, and not simply to perform well in search engines..

 Over to You

-The marketing department is changing.
+The marketing department responsibilities are changing.
+New roles are being created, so it's hardly surprisin marketing department is changing.
 New roles are being created, so it’s hardly surprising that 93% of firms expect their marketing budgets to increase in the year ahead.

 (Image source: brandknewmag.com)

 They need to.
-As the buyer’s journey becomes increasingly complex, marketing technology proliferates and becomes more sophisticated, and big data gets bigger and bigger and bigger, the marketing department can simply no longer expect one or two people to manage it all.
-From analysts, to technologists, and forward to sense-checkers, a company’s marketing function is growing, and new skillsets are required in order to remain competitive.
+As the buyer's journey becomes increasingly complex, marketing technology proliferates and becomes more sophisticated, and big data gets bigger and bigger and bigger, the marketing department can simply no longer expect one or two people to manage it all.
+The team must be as big as the marketing department functions and needs.
+From analysts, to technologists, and forward to sense-checkers, a company's marketing function is growing, and new skillsets are required in order to remain competitive.

-If your marketing department doesn’t have the time, resources or budget to cover all the required roles, get in touch with Incisive Edge to discuss how we can blend seamlessly with your current team and fill the roles you require.
+If your marketing department doesn’t have the time, resources or budget to cover all the required roles, get in touch with Incisive Edge to discuss how we can blend seamlessly with your current team and fill the roles and marketing activities you require